7RU7H/Archive/Networks/Evading-IPS-And-IDS.md

 Network Traffic and Host activity: is either Benign | Malicious traffic.

 Signature-based: Signatures of known maliciou traffic fed into IDS.
-Anomaly-based: Regular traffic model, for IDS to detect anomalies.
+Anomaly/Behaviour-based: Regular traffic model, for IDS to detect anomalies.
+Policy-based: Detect based on policy violations

 ## IDS/IPS each have rule syntax:
 Snort uses: